Mara-Li/obsidian-enhanced-copy/README.md

 > **Info**
 > The goal is to replace the native copy function of Obsidian.
 You can set the command on <kbd>CTRL</kbd> + <kbd>C</kbd> (<kbd>⌘</kbd>+<kbd>C</kbd> on MacOS)
+> Some selection doesn't work as in the native copy in Obsidian, but I didn't find a way to process the native copy function in the plugin.

 > **Warning**
 > It is possible that the command doesn't work on mobile, as the use of command palette unselects the text.